This article was last updated by on

 Therefore, Garlic is a great companion plant that helps to maintain soil better.

-Now you know the benefits of Garlic as a companion plant, but you need to know which ones to keep.
+Now you know the benefits of Garlic as a companion plant, but you might be wondering what goes well with Garlic.

 Generally, you need to consider identical or similar plant care requirements before planting them together.